dranikpg/dto-mapper/README.md

 ##### Conversion functions

-They are used to convert one type into another.
-Conversion functions have the highest priority.
+They are used to convert one type into another and have the highest priority, however they are not applied to fields of directly assignable structs.
 The second argument is the current mapper instance and is optional.

 ```go
 mapper.AddConvFunc(func(p RawPassword, mapper *Mapper) PasswordHash {